Scott Jellen

 Let's Talk

-I'm open to thoughtful conversations, collaboration, and roles that sit at the intersection of software and systems.
-If you've read my work or see overlap with something you're building, feel free to reach out.
+I'm open to thoughtful conversations, collaboration, and roles that sit at the intersection of software, systems, and institutional design.
+If you've read my work or see clear overlap with something you're building or exploring, I'm glad to connect.

 Get in Touch

-You can get in touch by email or connect on LinkedIn.
-I'm especially interested in opportunities that involve front-end development, systems thinking, or applying structured models to real-world problems.
+You can reach me by email or connect on LinkedIn.
+I'm particularly interested in work that involves protocol design, front-end systems as interfaces to complex infrastructure, or applying structured models to real-world institutional problems.

 You can reach me through: